-No one is benefiting more from this change in mind-set than my teenage daughters, especially as we embark on a basement "refreshening" project.
-Over the weekend, the bathroom went from drab green to a bright "Jamaican sea" -- selected with the help of my artistic daughter -- and it looks awesome.
-This weekend, the beige walls will begin their transformation, and there's not one neutral color in the running.
+No one is benefiting more from this change in mindset than my teenage daughters, especially as we embark on a basement "refreshening" project.
+Over the weekend the bathroom went from drab green to a bright "Jamaican sea" -- selected with the help of my artistic daughter -- and it looks awesome.
+This weekend, the beige walls will start their transformation, and there's not one neutral color in the running to replace it.

 The transformations aren't limited to walls, either.
 I'm starting to be more liberal with my choices of accessories, and even my closet has seen a boost in color.
 (Sadly, it, too, was the victim of neutrality.)
 Textures and patterns now have a place in my life.
 It's almost liberating.

-The artistic daughter recently asked if she could paint a mural in her room.
-Sure, I said.
-She was stunned.
-Not long ago, my older daughter wanted three paint colors in her room -- lime green, teal and brown.
-Why not?
+The artistic daughter asked if she could paint a mural in her room.
+I said sure; she was stunned.
+Not long ago my older daughter wanted three paint colors in her room -- lime green, teal and brown.
+Why not, I said.
 She did it, and it looks great.
 If they're willing to take risks -- and help with the work -- why shouldn't I?